 Identity and Access Management Primer

-This article provides an entry-level explanation of Identity and Access Management (IAM).
-We present basic IAM concepts and give practical advice on implementing IAM for small businesses, startups, or other organizations with a shoestring budget.
+This article provides an entry-level explanation of Identity and Access Management (IAM) concepts.
+Practical advice is provided on implementing IAM for any business, including organizations with a shoestring budget.

 Security Challenges